olenst/Play-flac-in-DJI_Action/README.md

 # Play-flac-in-DJI_Action
-A function that can convert FLAC files into video files playable by Action and automatically name them according to Action's requirements.
+A tool that can convert FLAC files into video files playable by Action and automatically name them according to Action's requirements.
+This tool is based on ffmpeg